-- Delivery of content to channels whenever the content matches criteria set for those channels.
+- Delivery of content to marketing communication channels whenever the content matches criteria set for those channels.

-Though these sound like 'heavy footprint' CRM (Customer Relationship Management) system type requirements, they are, in fact, fairly high-level requirements for marketing management systems that most CRM systems can or should deliver today.
+Though these sound like 'heavy footprint' CRM (Customer Relationship Management or CRM Software) system type content management requirements, they are, in fact, fairly high-level requirements for marketing management systems that most CRM systems can or should deliver today.